isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 **F.  THE TENANCIES OF NO. 26 AND 31 RIDOUT ROAD**

 {:start="104"}
-104. Sir, as I wrap up, I would like to address Members Mr Sitoh Yih Pin and Ms Hazel Poa’s questions about whether SLA had deviated from its usual processes, in the rental of the two properties.
+104. Sir, as I wrap up, I would like to address Members Mr Sitoh Yih Pin's and Ms Hazel Poa’s questions about whether SLA had deviated from its usual processes, in the rental of the two properties.

 {:start="105"}
 105. Mr Murali Pillai also asked if the process was fair, transparent and competitive.